Disaggregated Data Action Plan

 How do we produce more detailed data?

-First, Statistics Canada securely combines its census and survey data with data already collected by other federal or provincial / territorial organizations.
+First, Statistics Canada securely combines its census and survey data with data already collected by federal, provincial or territorial organizations.
 Data from other organizations are called 'administrative data' and this process of data combination is called 'data linkage'.
 Data linkages create an opportunity to access more accurate information and conduct comprehensive analyses.
-It also reduces the number of surveys Canadians are asked to complete.
+They also reduce the number of surveys Canadians are asked to complete.

-After creating data linkages, data is then broken down (or disaggregated) into sub-categories according to a combination of gender, race, sexual orientation, disability, and geography.
-Through this disaggregation, Statistics Canada can increase insights on diverse groups of people, thus shedding light on inequities, and promoting fairness and inclusion in decision-making.
+After creating data linkages, data are then broken down (or disaggregated) into sub-categories according to a combination of gender, race, sexual orientation, disability, and geography.
+Through this disaggregation, Statistics Canada can increase insights on diverse groups of people, to support evidence-based decision-making.

 Keeping your data safe